matos-hayrapetyan/gallery-images/readme.txt

 == Changelog ==

+= 2.0.4 =
+*  Important update as required from users on forum: Low res previews in HugeIt Gallery now display bigger image elements with previews.

 = 2.0.3 =
 * 1) New preview options: In the back-end of the plugin galleries have new preview options.
 You may check the "On hover preview" and view each image of your gallery in full size